codophobia/matthewelsom.github.io/blog/_posts/2016-06-28-how-i-structure-scss.md

 image: scss_playbook.png
 ---

-Here is a quick start playbook that covers the absolute basics of pulling together various
+Here is a quick start playbook that includes simplified Scss structure and development rules.

 I have spent a lot of time looking at different Sass/Scss formatting, naming, and architecture standards.
 The bible probably being Hugo Giraudel's [Sass Guidelines](https://sass-guidelin.es/#about-the-author) - Although very comprehensive, well maintained, and well written the standards were a little too thorough for my needs.